MichaelBerry-CyberPro/Azure-Cloud-Security-Monitoring-with-Sentinel-Intergration/README.md

 5) Nmap

 **Skills learned:**
-KQL Language
+1)KQL Language
-Azure infrastructure
+2)Azure infrastructure
-Network Configuration
+3)Network Configuration
-Siem Intergration
+4)Siem Intergration
-Log Ingestion
+5)Log Ingestion
-Threat Simulation and Testing
+6)Threat Simulation and Testing
-Threat Hunting and Dectection
+7)Threat Hunting and Dectection
-Workbook and Dashboard creation
+8)Workbook and Dashboard creation

 <h2>Step 1: Project Setup</h2>
 <b1>Open up a new in VM, you are able to set up a free trial or pay-as-you-go instance.
 If you choose pay-as-you-go keep it cheap we can use a bare bones VM and still complete our goal.
 In this case I went with Windows 10 Pro, Smallest Storage and Disk.
 You notice the monthly cost of leaving the VM on 24/7.
 Be mindful of shutting this off when you are done.
 You can configure you VM to shut off at midnight as a saftey precaution.
 Remember the username and password.</b1>